Mecklenburg County Jury Service

 Parking

 Please follow the parking instructions carefully.
 Bring your parking deck ticket for validation by a Jury Coordinator.
+Our office can ONLY validate for the parking deck located on 4th Street (901 East 4th Street, Charlotte, NC 28202).

 Food and Beverages

-Generally, lunch begins at 12:30 p.m. and ends at 1:55 p.m., unless you are otherwise instructed by the Jury Coordinator or Judge.
+Generally, lunch begins at 12:30 p.m. and ends at 1:50 p.m., unless you are otherwise instructed by the Jury Coordinator or Judge.
 Please listen to their instructions carefully.

 Nursing Mothers

-In our continuing efforts to make performing jury service in Mecklenburg County even more convenient for citizens, we have added a Lactation Room for nursing mothers.
+In our continuing efforts to make performing jury service in Mecklenburg County even more convenient for citizens, we offer a Lactation Room for nursing mothers.
 The Lactation Room features a counter and cabinets, a sink with a "hot shot" water dispenser for sanitizing, a changing table, refrigerator, and a rocking chair.

 To access the Lactation Room, please see one of the Jury Coordinators.